-- Study the history of the Grand Alliance and British and American legal history in Cambridge, England, home to one of the world's oldest universities.
+- Study the history of the British and American legal history in Cambridge, England, home to one of the world's oldest universities.

 - Experience traditional English student life by living and taking classes in Sidney Sussex College, founded in the sixteenth century during the first two weeks of the program.

-The University of Kansas History and Law faculty collaborate to bring you an enriching and insightful program focusing on the cooperation between the United States and the United Kingdom during World War II, as well as the culture, history and politics of the English and American legal systems.
+The University of Kansas Department of History and School of Law collaborate to bring you an enriching and insightful program focusing on how conflict in Britain over centuries has shaped the law and culture within Britain, as well as the evolution of international crime and procedure with a focus on the International Criminal Court.

-During the first two weeks students will live and study in Sidney Sussex College, Cambridge University.
-While in Cambridge you will be able to meet students from numerous foreign countries, attend concerts, fairs, cultural events, and go punting on the River Cam and enjoy numerous small restaurants and other places of entertainment that cater to students.
+Students will live and study in Cambridge for the first three weeks of the program, where you can meet students from numerous foreign countries, attend concerts, fairs, cultural events, and go punting on the River Cam and enjoy numerous small restaurants and other places of entertainment that cater to students.
 Students can also easily access events in the surrounding areas of East Anglia, or can travel to London, about one hour away by train.

 The city of Cambridge surrounds the majestic buildings of the colleges of Cambridge University, a prestigious and world-renowned university, whose graduates, during an 800-year old history, include John Milton, Isaac Newton, and John Harvard (founder of Harvard University).

 Students will take two 3-credit courses.
 Both courses complement those taught at KU in the Department of History and the School of Law.
 Classes are held four hours every morning Monday through Friday, with one three-day weekend.
-Students will take a final examination in each course.
+Students will take a final examination or prepare a final oral argument in each course.

-Students are housed in double-occupancy en suite rooms at Sidney Sussex College of Cambridge University for the first two weeks of the program.
-Daily continental breakfast and dinners Monday through Thursday are provided.
+Students are housed in twin occupancy rooms at Sidney Sussex College of Cambridge University for three weeks, and in single occupancy rooms in student housing of the University of Edinburgh and York Saint John University.
+Daily continental breakfasts are included daily.
+In Cambridge, dinners from Monday through Thursday are included.
 Students are responsible for all other meals.

 Open to undergraduate students from any accredited U.S. college or university.